spacedrone404/pixelcode-website/README.md

-PixelCdode is a website for desktop computers that provides web development snippets, primarily for personal use.
+PixelCode is a website for desktop computers that provides web development snippets, primarily for personal use.

 The following technologies were used to build this testbed project:
 Markup: HTML/PUG